patchint/patchint/README.md

 I'm a Sys/Net Admin and a ""Developper""
 </h2>

-Actually, I'm working at FullSave SAS, and I'm a student at the Institut Limayrac in a BTS SIO SISR
+Currently working at FullSave SAS, and a student at the Institut Limayrac in a BTS SIO SISR

 ### Connect with me: